HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-2 Reactance and Impedance.md

 Radio signals are alternating currents that change direction millions of times per second, making radio circuits behave very differently from DC circuits.
 While you'll only see one or two exam questions on these concepts (and you can miss 9 questions and still pass the exam!), understanding the basics will help you make sense of antenna behavior and equipment performance across different bands.

-In RF circuits, capacitors and inductors store and release energy with each cycle, creating frequency-dependent opposition called reactance.
+In RF circuits, capacitors and inductors store and release energy with each cycle, creating frequency-dependent opposition to current flow called reactance.
 This property explains why antennas work better on some frequencies than others and forms the foundation for filters, tuned circuits, and impedance matching—all essential aspects of your new General class operations.

 #### Dynamic Opposition: Reactance in Action